liamjdavis/StalmarckSAT/README.md

 # StalmarckSAT

+### The development of this project has been migrated to [github.com/Stalmarck-Satisfiability/StalmarckSAT](https://github.com/Stalmarck-Satisfiability/StalmarckSAT).

 StalmarckSAT is an implementation of the Stålmarck's method for tautology checking in propositional logic, extended to also handle SAT solving.

 ## Project Overview